-Parameter Description Processor Type of processor currently installed in your system Processor Speed Clock speed of the processor currently installed in your system
+Parameter Description Processor Type of processor currently installed in your system Processor Speed Clock speed of the processor currently installed in your system Level 1 Cache Total amount of first-level cache memory or the internal fast accessed memory size (i.e., the memory integrated into the CPU) Level 2 Cache Total amount of second-level cache memory that comes with the CPU.
+The available cache sizes are 256 and 512 KB.
+Floppy Drive A Current system settings for floppy drive A Floppy Drive B Current system settings for floppy drive B IDE Primary Channel Master Current configuration of the IDE device connected to the master port of the primary IDE channel IDE Primary Channel Slave Current configuration of the IDE device connected to the slave port of the primary IDE channel

-Parameter Description Level 1 Cache Total amount of first-level or the internal fast accessed memory size (i.e., the memory integrated into the CPU) Level 2 Cache Total amount of second-level cache memory size that comes with the CPU.
-The available cache sizes are 256 or 512 KB.
-Floppy Drive A Floppy Drive B System's current diskette drive A and drive B settings IDE Primary Channel Master Current configuration of the IDE device connected to the master port of the primary IDE channel IDE Primary Channel Slave Current configuration of the IDE device connected to the slave port of the primary IDE channel IDE Secondary Channel Master Current configuration of the IDE device connected to the master port of the secondary IDE channel IDE Secondary Channel Slave Current configuration of the IDE device connected to the slave port of the secondary IDE channel Total Memory Total amount of onboard memory.
+Parameter Description Total Memory Total amount of onboard memory.
 The memory size is automatically detected by BIOS during the POST.
 If you install additional memory, the system automatically adjusts this parameter to display the new memory size.
-1st/2nd/3rd bank Type and size of DRAM installed in DIMM sockets 1, 2, and 3 respectively.
-The None setting indicates that there is no DRAM installed Serial port 1 Serial port 1 address and IRQ setting Serial port 2 Serial port 2 address and IRQ setting Parallel port Parallel port address and IRQ setting PS/2 mouse Pointing device installation setting.
-Displays None if no pointing device is installed
+1st Bank 2nd Bank 3rd Bank 4th Bank Type and size of DIMM installed in DIMM sockets 1, 2, 3 and, 4 respectively.
+The None setting indicates that there is no DIMM installed.
+Serial Port 1 Serial port 1 address and IRQ setting Serial Port 2 Serial port 2 address and IRQ setting Parallel Port Parallel port address and IRQ setting PS/2 Mouse Pointing device installation setting.
+Displays None if no pointing device is installed.